How 40 days with a flip phone made me an internet addict.

 Did I already mention how badly texting sucked?

 I never realized how many social interactions I have in a day because of texting.
 Texting my wife pictures of our dog while she’s at work.
-Shooting the shit with my friends from back on the east coast.
+Shooting the breeze with my friends from back on the east coast.
 Sending pictures of the beautiful Boulder skyline to my parents.
 Scrolling through my contact list and texting anybody who I haven’t spoken with in a while (yeah, I do that).

 My thought process was that I would start calling these people instead.
 But in reality, communication simply ceased in a lot of these instances.
 Even when others initiated text conversations with me, I’d respond with as few words as possible, and I’d be subconsciously eager to end the conversation.